Would you like to receive more jobs like this via email?

 Skills and Abilities:

-4. Participate in the development of goals, objectives, policies, procedures, and work standards for assigned programs.
+5. Participate in the development of goals, objectives, policies, procedures, and work standards for assigned program and/or project.

 Minimum Qualifications/Education & Experience:

-Equivalent to an Associates degree from a regionally accredited college and two (2) years of experience in providing technical program support at an institute of higher education.
+Equivalent to an Associates degree from a regionally accredited college and one (1) full time equivalent year of responsible program or project coordination experience.

 License(s) & Other Requirements: